elgentos/LargeConfigProducts/README.md

 This extension is built to work around the problems Magento 2 is causing when using configurable products with extremely large amounts of simple products associated to it.
 Magento 2 can handle up to around 3000 associated simple products pretty well.
 Above that, it becomes extremely slow and sometimes unusable (such as webserver timeouts).

+This version is only compatible with Magento 2.3.X

 ## Example

 ![peek 2018-01-19 10-14](https://user-images.githubusercontent.com/431360/35143386-a84cbd2e-fd01-11e7-9245-f9005aba04ed.gif)